Debt Payoff Planner Comparison

 What SpendCaddie does differently

-• Keeps AI in a supporting role and makes the debt math inspectable.
+- Keeps AI in an advisory explanation role and leaves the debt math deterministic.

 Who should choose SpendCaddie instead